naprstek/laminas-session-validator/README.md

 # zend-session-validator
-Aditional session validators for ZF3
+Aditional session validators for Laminas.
+Migrated from zend-session-validator.